ngson927/Linking-Kart/README.md

 # Linking-Kart
-Welcome to Liking Kart, a fast-paced car racing game for the Game Boy Advance (GBA)! 🚦
+Welcome to Linkin Kart, a fast-paced car racing game for the Game Boy Advance (GBA)! 🚦

 About the Game
 Take the iconic Linking Car down the Boulevard of Broken Dream Road, dodge obstacles, master tight corners, and race through challenging tracks.
 Compete for glory, chase the fastest lap, and get ready to 'Lap Out Loud' in this retro-inspired adventure!